johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Distributed actors and functions are largely a type-system and compiler feature, providing the necessary isolation and guardrails for such distributed actor to be correct and safe to use.
 In order for such actor to actually perform any remote communication, it is necessary to provide an implementation of the `ActorTransport` protocol.

-While distributed actors, on purpose, abstract away the "how" of their underlying messaging runtime, the actor transport is where the those implementation must be defined.
+While distributed actors, on purpose, abstract away the "how" of their underlying messaging runtime, the actor transport is where the implementation must be defined.
 A transport must be provided to every distributed actor instantiation.
 By default the `init(transport:)` is synthesized (and the `init()` default initializer is _not_ synthesized for distributed actors).

 ```swift
 distributed actor Worker {}